Reporting Self-Employment Business Income and Deductions

 Part IV: Information on your vehicle

 In this section, you give the IRS information about any vehicles for which you're deducting expenses in Part II.
 The IRS uses the answers in this section when reviewing your vehicle deduction to see if it seems legitimate.
 So it's important, for example, to be able to answer YES to the question about whether you have written documentation for your deduction.
 If you answer NO, don’t be surprised if the IRS asks you to justify the deduction.

-You may incur many types of business costs that don't fit into the categories listed in Part II, so you detail them here in Part V and then enter the total on the line for "Other Expenses" in Part II.
+If you have business costs that don't fit into the categories listed in Part II, detail and report the total of those expenses on the line for "Other Expenses" in Part V.

 - Membership dues for professional organizations

 - Subscriptions to business publications